wechuli/blogu/README.md

     -Anonymous users should be able to view the details of bloggers who have labelled their profiles as public -Anonymous users cannot view any blogs or any users labelled 'restricted' -Include text analytics from Microsoft Cognitive Services to automatically detect the language of the blog post and Identify the key words and phrases the blog is taking about
+    -Deploy to Azure App Service or Ellastic Beanstalk

 Routes
     Users